andrew-schutt/dotfiles/README.md

 $ . ./dotfiles/brew.sh
 ```

 I also had to make a `misc-installs.sh` script to install other necessary pieces of software which I could not install using `brew`.
-This includes [the `zsh-spaceship` prompt](https://github.com/denysdovhan/spaceship-prompt).

 :warning: **I recommend you to run this script before running any of the others as they might depend on programs previously installed.**